The connection between oral and silent reading fluency

 Structured practice

-Students must practice the right lessons to become better readers.
+To improve their reading skills, students need to engage in targeted practice sessions that focus on the specific areas requiring development.
 Technology can match students with the right content for their fluency levels and adapt to ensure they remain within their zone of proximal development.
 As they build skills in every area, technology should provide personalised scaffolds and support based on student behaviour and needs.

 The Reading Plus Learning Guided Window™ provides personalised, structured practices by moving according to the rate at which a student reads and adapts based on the student’s performance with comprehension questions.
 The Guided Window makes reading comfortable by scaffolding the silent reading process, freeing up the mental energy needed for the ultimate goal of reading: comprehension.